apache/hudi/rfc/rfc-51/rfc-51.md

     'primaryKey' = 'id',
     'preCombineField' = 'ts',
     'hoodie.table.cdc.enabled' = 'true',
-    'hoodie.table.cdc.supplemental.logging' = 'true',
+    'hoodie.table.cdc.supplemental.logging.mode' = 'DATA_AFTER',
     'type' = 'cow'
 )
 ```

 ### Read

-This part just discuss how to make Spark (including Spark DataFrame, SQL, Streaming) to read the Hudi CDC data.
+This section uses Spark (incl.
+Spark DataFrame, SQL, Streaming) as an example to perform CDC-format incremental queries.

 Implement `CDCReader` that do these steps to response the CDC request:

-- judge whether this is a table that has enabled `hoodie.table.cdc.enabled`, and the query range is valid.
+- check if `hoodie.table.cdc.enabled=true`, and if the query range is valid.
 - extract and filter the commits needed from `ActiveTimeline`.
 - For each of commit, get and load the changing files, union and return `DataFrame`.
   - We use different ways to extract data according to different file types, details see the description about CDC File Type.